AppHouseKitchen/AlDente-Charge-Limiter/README.md

 <details>
   <summary>WHY DOES DISCHARGE NOT WORK IN CLAMSHELL MODE?</summary>
-  Unfortunately, while "Discharge" is activated, clamshell mode is not supported due to technical limitations.
+  Discharge in Clamshell mode is only supported in AlDente Pro.
 </details>

 <details>